-This article will guide you through how to setup new Dashboards on the Gainsight home tab.
+This article explains about how to setup new Dashboards on the Gainsight Home tab.
 Gainsight Home allows you to display custom home pages with different sets of reports for different functions.
 For directions on how to configure reports, refer to this article.
-A general overview of how end users can use dashboards, refer to the Gainsight Home (Dashboards) Overview article.
+For more information about how end users can use dashboards, refer to the Gainsight Home (Dashboards) Overview article.

 Create Home Page Dashboard

-2. Click + Add New at the top right.
+- Click + DASHBOARD at the top right.